htalebiyan/Dec2py/docs/source/index.rst

 *	**Decentralized methods**

-	These methods model a multi-agent decision-making environment where each agent has the authority to restore a single layer and has complete information about her respective layer and minimal or no information about other layers.
+	These methods model a multi-agent decision-making environment where each agent has the authority to restore a single layer, has complete information about her respective layer, and minimal or no information about other layers.
 It is assumed that agents communicate poorly and not on time.
-The centralized methods include Judgment Call (JC) method  :cite:`Talebiyan2019c,Talebiyan2019` with and without Auction-based resource allocations :cite:`Talebiyan2020a` and Interdependent Network Restoration Simultaneous Games (INRSG) and Bayesian Games (INRBG) :cite:`Talebiyan2021c`.
+The decentralized methods include Judgment Call (JC) method  :cite:`Talebiyan2019c,Talebiyan2019` with and without auction-based resource allocations :cite:`Talebiyan2020a` and Interdependent Network Restoration Simultaneous Games (INRSG) and Bayesian Games (INRBG) :cite:`Talebiyan2021c`.

 Below, you can find different parts of the website (topics), starting with demonstrating tools for an interdependent toy network followed by a notebook containing the complete analysis dashboard.
 The third section presents functions and classes under the hood: